jupita-io/ios/README.md

 ## Overview
 Jupita is an API product that provides deep learning powered touchpoint analytics.
 Within the SDK documentation, `messageType` will simply refer to who is speaking. `messageType` 0 = `touchpoint`, and `messageType` 1 = `input`, although these labels are handled by the SDK.

-The required parameters for the APIs include setting `messageType`, along with assigning an `touchpointId` + `inputId` to be passed - how this is structured or deployed is completely flexible and customizable.
-Please note when assigning the `touchpointId` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.
+The required parameters for the APIs include setting `messageType`, along with assigning an `touchpointID` + `inputID` to be passed - how this is structured or deployed is completely flexible and customizable.
+Please note when assigning the `touchpointID` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.

 ## APIs
 There is one API within the Jupita product – `dump`: